udacity/mws-restaurant-stage-1/README.md

 ```Start server
 # node server
 ```
-2. Clone pr Download the App and nagivate to it (Terminal) : https://github.com/MohamedSayed008/mws-restaurant-stage-1
+2. Clone or Download the App and nagivate to it (Terminal) : https://github.com/MohamedSayed008/mws-restaurant-stage-1
 3. Run `gulp serve`